 Dr. Miele also has a strong background in cranial neurosurgery and treats peripheral nerve conditions such as carpel tunnel syndrome.
 Dr. Miele frequently evaluates and manages sports-related head and spine injuries, and works at a national level with athletes on return to play issues.
 He is involved in the development of devices used to detect and prevent concussion and is frequently invited to speak on this subject nationally.

-He is licensed to practice in Pennsylvania, Ohio, and West Virginia and has established clinics in Lower Burrell, Beaver Falls, Greenville, Monroeville and Wexford in Pennsylvania, and Wheeling in West Virginia.
+He is licensed to practice in Pennsylvania, Ohio, and West Virginia and has established clinics in Lower Burrell, Beaver Falls, Greenville, Monroeville, Mt.
+Morris and Wexford in Pennsylvania, and Wheeling in West Virginia.

 Dr. Miele's publications can be reviewed through the National Library of Medicine's publication database.

 Spinal disorders; spine tumors; revision spinal surgery, adult deformity/scoliosis surgery, sports-related head and spine injures; peripheral nerve disorders.

 Professional Center I

 Wheeling WV, 26003

 Greenville Medical Center